-This 5-Star Analysis Tutorial* is meant to introduce you to basic ways of data processing and inspection.
+The 5-Star Analysis Tutorial (originally written by Aaron Price as part of the Citizen Sky Project, but re-written by Paul York in June 2014) is meant to introduce you to basic ways of data processing and inspection.
 It does not assume a background in astrophysics, statistics or anything similar.
 However, all good researchers need to understand what their data actually mean.
 So if you have never made a variable star estimate before, we strongly recommend first reading our 10-Star Observing Tutorial [1].
 That will give you an idea of where these data come from and what it means to actually observe a variable star.

-Click here to download the 5-Star Analysis Tutorial [2] (4MB PDF)
+Click here to download the 5-Star Analysis Tutorial [2] (3MB PDF)

-The tutorial links to a few online tools and web sites.
-For your convenience, below is a list of some of the links.
+For your convenience, below is a list of some useful links:

 [3] http://www.aavso.org/lcg